Golden Gate Park San Francisco stretches across almost half the width of the city, offering a plethora of attractions and natural treasures.

 There are plenty of places to eat both close to and inside Golden Gate Park San Francisco.
 Here are some of the options available.

-Food Trucks: One of the new options here is the gourmet food trucks.
-You will find them behind the pavilion between the California Academy of Sciences and the de Young Museum.
+What would San Francisco be without its amazing variety of gourmet food trucks?
+You will find these tasty quick bites behind the pavilion between the California Academy of Sciences and the de Young Museum.

 Just to the south of the park is the Inner Sunset neighborhood.
 Here you will find several great restaurants and bars that are less than a block from the 9th Avenue park gate.

 Almost all restaurants in San Francisco have their menu posted in the front window, so you can quickly browse to find a restaurant that you will enjoy.

 On the park's western side, you will find the popular Beach Chalet restaurant.
 It's a right across the highway from the Pacific Ocean and offers both great food and beautiful views of the ocean.

 In the same building, you will also find the Park Chalet.

 This restaurant is a little more casual than the Beach Chalet and offers both outdoor seating and views of the park.